brookstalley/luminous-particle/README.md

 - Intensity is a float, with values between 0 and 1.
 Value 0 is off, 1.0 is as bright as possible

 - The system does not currently understand differences in brightnesses between different Emitters or CompositeModules; the same HSI on a 3W RGBW led will be much brighter than on a 150ma RGBW led.

+- In order for Wifi / E131 to work, you'll need to copy credentials.h.example to credentials.h and update it with your network's SSID and password.
+The `.gitignore` file is already configured to not commit/push that file.